HOPLAB-LBP/hoplab-wiki/docs/get-started/student-starter-pack.md

     Here are some foundational papers to give you some background on the research going on in the lab.

-    _I'm not sure how to structure this?
-I thought we could have bullet points, with a bit of text explaining why each entry is important_
+    **NOTE:** TIM: 'm not sure how to structure this?
+I thought we could have bullet points, with a bit of text explaining why each entry is important.
+ANDREA: I think this is ok, but we should definitely add links and more info for each paper.
+Depending on how fancy we want to be and how the final result looks like, we could also make a [table](https://squidfunk.github.io/mkdocs-material/reference/data-tables/) or a [grid](https://squidfunk.github.io/mkdocs-material/reference/grids/)

     #### Some reviews